 Woodson’s Crusader teams were just as successful in the classroom as they were on the field.
 During his seven season, Valparaiso ranked in the top ten percent of all NCAA teams in multi-year APR performance, while the team’s GPA improved from 2.7 in 2007 to 3.3 in 2013.

 He earned his bachelor’s degree in physical education/sports management from Valparaiso in 2010, where he graduate summa cum laude.

-Tracy and his wife, Lisa, have two children, Erin born in 2004 and T.J. born in 2006.
-Tracy also has a son Michael, born in 1989.
+Woodson and his wife, Lisa, have two children – Erin, who was born in 2004 and T.J., who was born in 2006.
+He also has a son, Michael, who was born in 1989.

 What They’re Saying About Tracy Woodson:

---Tommy Lasorda, Three-Time World Series Champion and Baseball Hall of Famer
+--Tommy Lasorda, three-time World Series Champion and Baseball Hall of Famer

 “Great hire by the University of Richmond.
 Tracy’s a tremendous baseball coach and has been a student of the game for a long time.
 He has the dedication, the work ethic and he’s walked the walk having played collegiately and professionally.
 Tracy’s credibility with student-athletes is immeasurable.”